What it means

 Example

 You have a $10,000 account and risk 1% per trade ($100).
 Your stop loss is 5% below your entry.
 Position size = $100 / 0.05 = $2,000.
-You should buy $2,000 worth of the asset.
+The size of the trade should be $2,000 worth of the asset.

 Account: $10,000 1% risk = $100 $100 risk on a 5% stop loss Position Size = $2,000